-If there is no clear preferred alternative, one need not be identified in the Draft EIS; in this situation, the Draft EIS should explain that a preferred alternative will be identified in the Final EIS.
+If there is no clear preferred alternative, the Draft EIS should explain that a preferred alternative will be identified in the Final EIS.
 The Draft EIS should also explain that selection of an alternative will not be made until the ROD is issued, after any additional input received on the Final EIS has been fully evaluated.